 The blue pill (the first one you’re supposed to take) knocked me out pretty quickly after I took it (at 9:30pm) and I didn’t dream at all in the time between when I fell asleep and when I awoke.

-Then when woke and took the red one at 1:30am and fell back asleep, I seemed to have more dreams than usual, both lucid and not.
+When I woke and took the red one at 1:30am and fell back asleep, I seemed to have a lot more dreams than usual, both lucid and non lucid.
 My dreams seemed more vivid and lasted longer than usual.
 I remember all or most of the dreams I had and even better, had full control!

-I have regular lucid dreams but the first time I took DreamLeaf, I flew over cities, moved mountains with just one finger and had vivid conversations – the type of lucid dream so many people I speak to hope to have!
+I have regular lucid dreams but the first time I took DreamLeaf, I flew over cities, moved mountains with just one finger and had vivid conversation; the type of lucid dream so many people I speak to hope to have!
 This didn’t happen every time I took the supplement, but it was a great start!